Leasing a car

 • If the business is VAT registered, it can claim back 50% of the VAT on lease payments and 100% of the VAT on maintenance payments

 However, unless the car qualifies solely for business use (which it probably won’t!), you will have to pay company car tax.
 The amount you have to pay depends on the amount of CO2 your car emits, the value of the car, and your personal tax bracket (more information can be found here).
 What this means is that the more expensive and gas guzzling your car is, the higher the tax you pay.
-So, if you are looking to lease a petrol Hummer at 11mpg, then it may in fact be cheaper to lease it personally due to the huge company car tax that would be due.
+So, if you are looking to lease a petrol Hummer at 11mpg, then it may in fact be cheaper to lease it personally due to the significant company car tax that would be due.

 Our advice – if you are going to lease a new car through the business, go electric (or at a minimum, a good hybrid).
 It is good or your pocket and good for the planet.